artemis-beta/OpenRailChart/README.md

 ## Issues

-I was unaware until later of the `-l` flag to `osm2pgsql` the parser script assumes this has not been set and converts manually.
+I was unaware until later of the `-l` flag for `osm2pgsql` for latitude/longitude coordinates.
+As such the parser script assumes this has not been set when extracting Geofabrik data to the PostgreSQL database and converts the coordinates manually.